Get to Know the Artist

 Often left to my own devices I retreated into a world of imagination.
 Fuelled by the sights, sounds, smells that surrounded me I spent endless hours drawing, painting and storytelling.

 Heading off to university, I was intent on pursuing a career involving some form of writing but ended up re-training as a designer.
 I had a grand time working on events around Europe.
 During this time, I used painting as a creative release, simply enjoying the process without the constraints of a brief.
-Over time I increasingly focussed on painting and becoming a full-time artist.
+Over time I increasingly focused on painting and becoming a full-time artist.

 My mother was also a big influence, she was very creative and would create beautiful, fun filled homes all over the world using whatever was available to her… tea crates, palms for Christmas trees etc. She, like me was a fan of abstract work and my joy for colour comes from her.
 Although I’ve taken my love of orange and lime green to the next level.